-Upon initial launch of DigitalCommons@Fairfield, priority is being given to faculty publications.
-However, individuals affiliated with any Fairfield University school, department, center, program, or other campus unit can contribute content in the near future.
+At the present time, priority is being given to faculty and staff publications.
+However, individuals affiliated with any Fairfield University school, department, center, program, or other campus unit can contribute.
 Other groups that do not fall under this definition will be considered by the Advisory Board on a case-by-case basis.

-Upon initial launch, priority is being given to materials that are in digital format.
-If you have a work or research that is not in a digital format and needs to be digitized please contact the DigitalCommons@Fairfield Project Coordinator at firstname.lastname@example.org.
+At the present time, priority is being given to materials that are in digital format.
+If you have a work or research that is not in a digital format and needs to be digitized please contact the repository team at firstname.lastname@example.org.

 Yes, you may submit any digital material that is related to your article/research as an associated file.
 This is an advantage of a digital environment over traditional publishing.
 However, please note that if specific software is required to view the associated files, DigitalCommons@Fairfield does not provide that software.
 The associated files may be submitted to the Project Coordinator at email@example.com.